 I occasionally use a Zone VI 8x10 camera with the following lenses: 210mm - 355mm - 450mm - 600mm.

 Some lens tests can be found here

-Light meters: Pentax digital (with additional IR/UV filter and lens hood)
+Light meters: mostly Pentax digital (with additional IR/UV filter and lens hood)

 For light travel and when a view camera is too unwieldy I mainly use the 6x7cm format: A Mamiya 7 II with lenses from 43 to 210mm, A Pentax 67 II with lenses from 55 to 800mm, or the Voigtländer Bessa III/Fuji 670 folder and Bessa III W. Earlier I also used several 6x6cm cameras (Zeiss Super-Ikonta, Rolleiflex GX, Mamiya C330), 6x9cm cameras (Voigtländer Bessa II, Moskva 5), a 35mm SLR system (Olympus OM-1, -2N, -2SP, and -4), and other 35mm cameras (Voigtländer Vito III, Zeiss Ikon S310, Olympus XA, Rollei 35SE).
 I still use these occasionally.

-And yes, I do own and use digital cameras, a Fuji X-Pro1 and a Panasonic DMC-ZS100.
+And yes, I do own and use digital cameras, a Fuji GFX 50s, a Fuji X-Pro1 and a Panasonic DMC-ZS100.